 Like its stablemates, the V-46 is an outboard-powered center console that utilizes the patented Michael Peters Yacht Design (MPYD) double-stepped hull.
 "We've been extremely pleased with the performance of the first three boats," says Design Manager David Wilson.
 "Our close collaboration with MPYD has continued, and we expect the same high level of performance in this boat."

 The V-46 was designed and engineered with a mounting structure molded into the vessel's resin-infused structural stringer grid for the installation of an available Seakeeper 6.
 "Like the infused stringer grid, all of the materials used in the 46 are analyzed for weight reduction, optimal performance and ultimately the best structure we can provide," says Lonni.
-The Seakeeper is accessed through a dedicated hatch on centerline forward of the lazarette, which is home to the custom-designed fuel management system and Hooker sea chest live well system.
-Both All hatches are equipped with heavy-duty gasketing that sits in recessed channels for a tight seal.
+The Seakeeper is accessed through a dedicated hatch on centerline forward of the lazarette, which is home to the Hooker sea chest live well system, fuel filters and various pumps, switches and manifolds (all with excellent accessibility).
+All hatches are equipped with heavy-duty gasketing that sits in recessed channels for a tight seal.

 The seating opportunities on the V-46 are diverse and plentiful from bow to stern.
 Like the V-33, V-37 and V-41, the new Valhalla features standard Costa Marine bench seating at the helm with optional Release Marine or Llebroc seating consisting of three chairs with individual armrests, folding bolsters and electric slides.
 The V-46 also offers a second row of seating for up to four additional crew or guests, as well as the aft-facing mezzanine seating that has been so popular on the first three V Series models.
 Owners can also go with a Costa Marine bench for the second row of seating or four Release Marine or Llebroc chairs with shared armrests, folding bolsters and electric slides.
 The second row is elevated another 3 inches and has a footrest area for enhanced visibility and comfort.
 GG Schmitt transom seats are also available.
 VBW uses premium Sunbrella Horizon upholstery – offered with Diamond/Bentley stitching – for the V-46's seating and coaming bolsters.
 The seating's main sections, insets and piping can all be color coordinated to the owner's liking.